mesalock-linux/mesalock-distro/README.md

 ### Demo: web server

-The `mesalock-demo` package provides serveral examples and will be installed under the `/root/mesalock-demo` directory.
-For instance, we made serveral web server demos written in Rocket, which is a web framework written in Rust.
+The `mesalock-demo` package provides several examples and will be installed under the `/root/mesalock-demo` directory.
+For instance, we made several web server demos written in Rocket, which is a web framework written in Rust.
 To try these demos in the VM, please refer to following instructions.